mihirbpi/KaggleDigitRecognizer/README.md

 As part of this I learned the basics of PyTorch including:
  - Working with tensors
  - Using the DataLoader and Dataset classes to make my own custom datasets
- - Defining a custom model (both ANNs and CNNs)
+ - Defining a custom model (both vanilla NNs and CNNs)
  - Data augmentation for images
  - Training a model over multiple epochs with batches and Adam
  - Validating the model with a validation set